-Ms. Albertson was awarded the prestigious Robert Bosch Foundation Fellowship in 2006, which provided her the rare opportunity to live and work in Germany.
-During her fellowship year abroad, Ms. Albertson worked at a leading German intellectual property law firm in Munich and at the Copyright Division of the German Federal Ministry of Justice in Berlin.
+Annie was awarded the prestigious Robert Bosch Foundation Fellowship in 2006, which provided her the rare opportunity to live and work in Germany.
+During her fellowship year abroad, Annie worked at a leading German intellectual property law firm in Munich and at the Copyright Division of the German Federal Ministry of Justice in Berlin.
+As a result, she has a basic working knowledge of German, and is also conversant in Mandarin Chinese.

-Northwestern University School of Law, J.D.
-(2003) Dean’s List, Pritzker Faculty Research Fellow, Public Interest Law Initiative Fellow
+Northwestern University School of Law J.D.
+Dean’s List, Pritzker Faculty Research Fellow, Public Interest Law Initiative Fellow

-Stanford University, B.A., American Studies (2000) cum laude, Robert M. Golden Medal for Excellence in Humanities, Albert J. Gelpi Prize for Outstanding Service to the Program in American Studies
+Stanford University B.A.
+American Studies, cum laude, Robert M. Golden Medal for Excellence in Humanities, Albert J. Gelpi Prize for Outstanding Service to the Program in American Studies

 U.S. District Court for the Central District of California